 In his article last week for Business Insider UK, writer Jacob Shamsian described the latest studies of jet lag and its influence on the mind as well as the body.
 Studies, he explained, that have surprisingly been taking place since as early as 1968.

-Shamsian referred to the explanation of jet lag posted on the website of the National Institute of General Medical Sciences: “Circadian rhythms are physical, mental, and behavioral changes that follow a daily cycle,” it explained.
-“People get jet lag when travel disrupts their circadian rhythms.”
+Shamsian referred to the explanation of jet lag posted on the website of the National Institute of General Medical Sciences describing jet lag as the result of a marked disruption of circadian rhythms, resulting in physical and emotional symptoms.

 And jet lag, Shamsian wrote, can be “something more sinister: a trigger for mental illness.”